Spencer Mansion

-Spencer Mansion is a fictional mansion featured in the Resident Evil franchise, and the primary setting of the 1996 survival horror video game Resident Evil and its 2002 remake.
+Spencer Mansion is a fictional mansion featured in the Resident Evil franchise, and the primary setting of the 1996 survival horror game Resident Evil and its 2002 remake.
 Constructed by Oswell E. Spencer, the owner and co-founder of the Umbrella Corporation, within the Arklay Mountains, it was designed by architect George Trevor.
 Its construction was meant as a cover for a secret bioweapon laboratory known as the Arklay Research Facility.
 It is later encountered by the STARS Alpha team, including Jill Valentine, Chris Redfield, Barry Burton, and Albert Wesker.
-Despite realizing Wesker is an Umbrella agent, they defeat the Tyrant he sends after them, detonating and destroying the facility and mansion for good.
-A similar mansion is later raided by Chris and Jill in the events preceding Resident Evil 5, where they confront Wesker after he kills Spencer.
+Despite realizing Wesker is an Umbrella agent, they defeat the Tyrant he sends after them, detonating and destroying the facility and mansion.
+A similar mansion is raided by Chris and Jill in the events preceding Resident Evil 5, where they confront Wesker after he kills Spencer.

 Spencer Mansion was praised by critics as an iconic video game location, its design responsible for popularizing the survival horror genre in general.
 Its unusual puzzle-based design, which was designed more as a security system than a residence, became a mainstay of the series going forward, and it is known as one of the most famous examples of "evil" architecture in video games.

 Appearances

 In video games

 The mansion appears in both the original Resident Evil and its ports, as well as the 2002 remake of the game.
 The remake both extends the mansion and gives it a full graphical overhaul with significantly more realistic pre-rendered graphics.
-A near-duplicate of the original mansion appears in full 3D in Resident Evil 5's Lost in Nightmares DLC as Spencer's actual residence, albeit significantly more limited in scope.
+A replica of the original mansion appears in Resident Evil: Code Veronica as the Ashford's residence and a near duplicate appears in full 3D in Resident Evil 5's Lost in Nightmares DLC as Spencer's actual residence, albeit significantly more limited in scope.
+Another replica of the mansion is featured in Umbrella Corps.
+The mansion also appears in Capcom's Viewtiful Joe: Double Trouble and Puzzle Fighter.